microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 	 * or the server may list out every specific kind they provide.
 	 */
 	codeActionKinds?: CodeActionKind[];

 	/**
+	 * Static documentation for a class of code actions.
+	 *
+	 * Documentation from the provider should be shown in the code actions
+	 * menu if either:
+	 *
+	 * - Code actions of `kind` are requested by the editor.
+In this case,
+	 *   the editor will show the documentation that most closely matches the
+	 *   requested code action kind.
+For example, if a provider has
+	 *   documentation for both `Refactor` and `RefactorExtract`, when the
+	 *   user requests code actions for `RefactorExtract`, the editor will use
+	 *   the documentation for `RefactorExtract` instead of the documentation
+	 *   for `Refactor`.
+	 *
+	 * - Any code actions of `kind` are returned by the provider.
+	 *
+	 * At most one documentation entry should be shown per provider.
+	 *
+	 * @since 3.18.0
+	 * @proposed
+	 */
+	documentation?: CodeActionKindDocumentation[];

+	/**
 	 * The server provides support to resolve additional